privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 2. Sending request to retrieval server (marked as O in the diagram above) - cost is zero
 3. Getting info back from retrieval and sending it to generateBid.
 This may involve data copying into v8.
 We need to figure out how much data this is, and what the copying costs are (response size from retrieval, size of embeddings, number of embeddings, number of ads).
 4.  generateBid:
-    1. Cost of the script itself - maybe assume this is similar to the remarketing case
+    1. Cost of the running the script - this is likely similar to the remarketing case.
     2. Cost of sending inference requests to inference sidecar + cost per inference.
-To compute this you need to know how many ads will be batched in a single inference, how many models will be used during bidding and preparation of data for retrieval, the, size of each model and how expensive each inference call is.
+To compute this you need to know how many ads will be batched in a single inference, how many models will be used during bidding and preparation of data for retrieval, the size of each model and how expensive each inference call is.
-    3. Compared to PA, where each Custom Audience will run generateBid with its subset of ads, there is only one generateBid invocation for all the PAS scripts
+    3. Compared to PA, where each Custom Audience will run generateBid with its subset of ads, there is only one generateBid invocation for all the PAS ads
 5. General inference cost - download models, general bookkeeping (memory cost of storing models in sidecars).
-Model storage cost on gcs.
+Model storage cost on cloud storage.

 ### P: Cost of running the Retrieval Server + Q,R: Cost of updating the ads and metadata in the Ad Retrieval Server